KUNDALINI WARNING — A false “Holy Spirit” is invading the Church.

 The error: this "very clever" spirit.

-The error is a wild grass that grows in the wastelands of knowledge.
+The error is a wild grass that spreads in the wastelands of knowledge.
 An incomplete or altered knowledge of the divine plan for humanity leaves the field open to all possible “interpretations”.
-Fighting the error for what it represents would be like making war to the windmills, as famous Don Quixote of Cervantes.
+Fighting the error for what it represents would be like making war to the windmills, as did the famous Don Quixote of Cervantes.
 We are not called to criticise other churches or people and to expose their errors.
 Instead of being productive, this attitude would place us in the midst of a bucket of crabs where those who try to get out are grabbed by others and pulled back.
 The missed Derek Prince once said, “Do not get caught up in trying to correct other's errors, but expose the whole truth instead (author's note: in the manner of Stephen).
 The error is voluble as the strange woman of the Book of Proverbs who seeks a lover.
 You are trying to bring her back to her sense, but a dozen more solicitations may have arisen before you ever succeeded”.
 So let's not get caught up in a fight of uncertain outcome we would probably not win.
 But the Bible urges us to beware of false prophets and to ensure that the Gospel we keep is not a denatured gospel.
 When unconventional manifestations emerge, the occasion is sometimes too good for the sorrowful minds to deny the whole supernatural aspect of the Gospel.
 This website for instance, provides detailed and sometimes useful information on many sectarian currents.
 The problem is simply that its initiators do not believe that the supernatural power of the Gospel has survived the Book of Acts.
 But if you take the supernatural from the Gospel, you have at most a legend: “God visiting his own and his own not recognising him”.
 Stories entertain but they will not change the world.
 This other initiative deserves to be welcomed.
 However, after seeing the list of content, I realise that all those who wanted to leave the evangelical status quo are now watched closely and are no longer entitled to the slightest misstep, regardless of the fruits they carry.
 There are also the usual hesitations about God's willingness to heal, which too often serve to justify the lack of results of Christians.
 The Bible is clear: Where there is hesitation, there can be no faith, and as long as we are double minded, we receive nothing.
 So let's keep from throwing the baby out with the bathwater, but let's not be naïve.
 The Bible is full of warnings against world influences seeking to creep into the church, and God sees their fostering as marital treason.
 Some would say : “Take what is good from anywhere, and spit out the pips”.
 But Jesus knows what we are made of and he is far more radical : “Make a tree good and its fruit will be good, or make a tree bad and its fruit will be bad, for a tree is recognized by its fruit”.
 The best way to contain a forest fire is to light counter-fires.
 False Gospels must be faced with the full Gospel—a gospel of power that finds its legitimacy in the message of the cross.

 The magicians of God.

 You've probably seen this reality show that demonstrates how much men can be influenced and are sometimes unaware enough to lend themselves to such spiritual manipulation, in which the wizard and hypnotiser Messmer takes control of a group of individuals, making them all fall to the floor, or transforming them into whatever he wants, even into animals.
 This already existed in the time of the apostles.
 In Acts 8:10, we are told of the story of Simon the Magician, “who, thinking of himself as an important person, exercised magic and amazed the people of Samaria.
 All, from the least to the greatest, listened attentively to him, and said: This is the power of God, which is called the great”.
 But when Simon saw the miracles performed by the apostles, he was impressed and he wanted to buy that power from them.
 Simon considered himself a follower of Jesus.
 He wanted to become like the apostles.
-But Peter and John reproved him severely: "You have neither part nor right in this matter, for your heart is not right before God.
+But Peter and John rebuked him severely: "You have neither part nor right in this matter, for your heart is not right before God.
 So turn away from the evil that is in you, and ask the Lord to forgive you, if it is possible to have such intentions in your heart.
 Because, as I see, you are filled with bitterness and malice and you are captive to evil”.
 A characteristic of this phenomenon is spiritual confusion.
 Those who are caught by this spirit believe that they are doing good, and are not even aware of the true nature of what lives in them.
 This is exactly what had happened to John some time before, who wanted to call fire from above on a town where Jesus and the disciples had not been welcomed worthily.
 This suggests that the key evangelists of the day were influenced or even largely won over to a form of power that had nothing to do with the Holy Spirit, and Jesus had to rebuke them: “You don’t know what kind of spirit you belong to”.
 This is why, in Matthew 7, Jesus warns us, and this is a key phrase of the Gospel : “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.
 Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?’
 Then I will tell them plainly, ‘I never knew you.
 Away from me, you evildoers!’
 The thought that many of those who performed miracles may ultimately be reprobate, is troubling.
 We often think, and this has been widely taught by religion, that accomplishing miracles is a proof of holiness in itself.
 In fact, miracles prove nothing.
 Pharaohs magicians reproduced most of the miracles of Moses.
 Just as there are physical laws that apply to all, good and evil, there are spiritual laws.
 The Bible says that God does not repent on his gifts, that is, he will not automatically sanction a man by taking away his spiritual capabilities.
 The people of Babel, for instance, had found the divine key to fulfilling wishes.
 But because they acted independently from him and in fact in another spirit, God had to intervene.
 He undermined their unity to prevent them from completing their megalomaniac projects.
 And in 2 Thessalonians 2 Paul says : “The coming of the lawless one will be in accordance with how Satan works.
 He will use all sorts of displays of power through signs and wonders that serve the lie, and all the ways that wickedness deceives those who are perishing.
 They perish because they refused to love the truth and so be saved.”
 This should answer those who would see in my speech an attack on the unity of Christians.
 Paul says in 2 Corinthians 11: «The thing that has me so upset is that I care about you so much — this is the passion of God burning inside me!
 I promised your hand in marriage to Christ, presented you as a pure virgin to her husband.
 And now I’m afraid that exactly as the Snake seduced Eve with his smooth patter, you are being lured away from the simple purity of your love for Christ.
 It seems that if someone shows up preaching quite another Jesus than we preached — different spirit, different message — you put up with him quite nicely».
 Can one be a Christian and be closed to the love of truth?
 I fear that the answer is a yes without hesitation.
 All who have substituted for the paternity of the Holy Spirit, a tradition, a movement, a holy father or an apostle, are in great danger of being lost.

 The transfer of the blessing.